yoratoni/nfts-generator/README.md

 As we wanted our NFTs to show the whole body of every character, some of our NFTs had more than 11 layers so we definitely needed to create our own generator.

-On the technical side, this generator integrates a comparative hashing system allowing detection of potential duplicates. <br />
-It also integrates an exception handling system (See below).

 I decided to separate the program into two parts:
-  - The first part only concerns the generated list of random paths (Random generation, optional layers, exception handling & comparative hashing).
+- The first part concerns the generated list of random paths (Random generation exception handling, etc..).
-  - The second part merges the images of the list together and saves the final NFT.
+- The second part to merge the images of the list together and saves the final NFT.

 Why ? <br />
 Because it is a lot more performant to detect exceptions & potential duplicates by checking the paths list instead of doing that after generating the image (I don't want to destroy my SSD by saving / deleting invalid NFTs 10 times in a row..)

----

 ## Technical information:
   - Comparative hashing system to find duplicates based on the 128bits [xxHash](https://github.com/Cyan4973/xxHash) algorithm.